“Air-Mobile”

 Filling the ranks, two separate (non-divisional) assault helicopter companies came in, they were a part of the 1st Aviation Brigade assets, the 17th AHC, the Kingsmen became B Company, and the 68th AHC, the Black Widows, C company, they transferred from their parent organizations and were taken into the 101st Aviation Batallion.

-The pilots from the Spiders (Black Widow) were transferred to the new battalion Aerial Weapons Company, (D/101 Hawk).
-The 101st Aviation Battalion was part of the 160th Aviation Group until the group was redesignated as the 101st Aviation Group (Wings of Destiny) in June 1969, making the 101st Airborne Division Airmobile and relocated to Phu Bai in April.
-They would continue fighting the war day in and day out, basically, until the draw-down of forces came, with a sort of with-draw, and they left Vietnam in early 1972 and Relocated to Fort Campbell, (March 29, 1973, a couple of months after the signing of the Vietnam peace agreement, the last U.S. combat troops leave South Vietnam as Hanoi frees many of the remaining American prisoners of war held in North Vietnam).
+The pilots from the Spiders (Black Widow) were transferred to the new battalion Aerial Weapons Company (D/101 Hawk).
+The 101st Aviation Battalion was part of the 160th Aviation Group until the group was redesignated as the 101st Aviation Group (Wings of Destiny) in June 1969, making the 101st Airborne Division Airmobile, and relocated to Phu Bai in April.
+They would continue fighting the war day in and day out until the draw-down of forces came, with a sort of with-draw, and they left Vietnam in early 1972 and Relocated to Fort Campbell, (March 29, 1973, a couple of months after the signing of the Vietnam peace agreement, the last U.S. combat troops leave South Vietnam as Hanoi frees many of the remaining American prisoners of war held in North Vietnam).

 This uniform represents a Corporal, a Door Gunner with the Black Widows in 1968 or so, with a fatigued uniform in subdued format, except for his “Screaming Eagle” patch, and unit “Pocket Hanger”.
 He carries only the Flight Crewman’s eagle on his cap, but his helmet had a major makeover.
 How he got a purple helmet would be a good story, let alone how it’s been called up.